KlotzAndrew/klotzandrew.github.io/content/blog/2021/postgres-passing-65535-parameter-limit.md

 ---
 layout: post
-title: "Passing the Postgres 65535 parameter limit at 120x speed"
+title: "Passing the Postgres 65535 parameter limit"
 date: 2021-05-15 08:00:00 -0500
 categories: postgres
 featured: images/regular-vs-unnest.png
 description: ""
 ---

 If you are doing bulk inserts into Postgres you may have hit a message like this `extended protocol limited to 65535 parameters`, You may be tempted to rewrite your query into chunks and loop over those chunks, but there is a better way!
-We will use a Golang example that passes the 65535 constraints and reduces the time to insert 25k records from 2.9s to 24ms.
+We will use a Golang example that passes the 65535 constraints.

-*A caveat on speed claims, I only tested this with the [Go pgx library][pgx] - so mileage may vary*
+*A note, this article previously had an incorrect claim about speed improvements - which were due to one implementation using string concatenation (slow) and another method not doing that*

 The 65535 error refers to the fact that [Postgres wire protocol uses an Int16 for binding input parameters][bind_limit], which is also a [limit on the backend][param_limit].
 There is a trick I learned from [@HarlemCavalier][HarlemCavalier] in [promscale][promscale] using the `unnest` function to pass an array containing many values, with the array counting as a single parameter.
 The effective change in SQL looks like this: